[Section 5] SPV Admins: Key Considerations - Highlights

 - Avoid the cheapest option – Longevity and stability are more important.

-- Build relationships with administrators and platforms for long-term support.
+- Build relationships with administrators and platforms for long-term support, especially those offering robust SPV corporate administration services.

 SPV & Syndication Platforms by Region